Find the best 5-year fixed mortgage rates in Canada

 You may be thinking about locking into a fixed rate because the prime rate increased throughout 2022 and in 2023 and your variable rate has moved substantially higher than where it was when you first signed your mortgage contract.
 However, it’s important to note that fixed rates increased significantly as well during this time period.
 Therefore, you have to make the variable vs. fixed decision in the current rate environment and your decision should come down to your appetite for risk and your household finances.

-In its last announcement on September 4, the Bank of Canada cut the Overnight Lending Rate by -0.25% for the third time in a row, taking it to 4.25%.
-The Bank’s commentary indicated that declining inflation both in Canada and in the United States and elsewhere in the world was the main driving factor behind its decision to implement a third rate cut.
-Should inflation continue to trend downwards, most market observers are predicting another rate cut at the Bank’s next announcement on October 23.
+In its last announcement on October 23, 2024, the Bank of Canada cut the Overnight Lending Rate by -0.50% (following the three consecutive -0.25% cuts), taking it to 3.75%.
+The Bank’s commentary indicated that declining inflation in Canada was the main driving factor behind its decision to implement a fourth rate cut.
+Should inflation continue to stay low, most market observers are predicting another rate cut at the Bank’s next announcement in December.

 Before switching your mortgage, the main thing to consider is the spread between your current variable rate and the best fixed or variable rate you can get today.